Efficient quantum state tomography with convolutional neural networks: Results

-`Informationally complete' means that the $M_\a$ form a complete basis for the set of hermitian operators, implying that any density matrix or observable can be expanded using the POVM operators.
+of an informationally complete (IC) POVM, consisting of measurement operators $M_\a$, where $\mathbf{a}$ labels possible measurement outcomes. `Informationally complete' means that the $M_\a$ form a complete basis for the set of hermitian operators, implying that any density matrix or observable can be expanded using the POVM operators.
 Therefore, knowing $P(\vec{a})$ is equivalent to knowing $\rho$ and in principle $\rho$ can be inferred from $P(\vec{a})$ by inverting Eq.~\eqref{eq:Pa} to $\rho = P(\a) T_{\a \a'}^{-1} M_{\a'}$ using the overlap matrix $T_{\a \a'} = \text{Tr}[M_\a M_{\a'}]$ and by summing over repeated indices.
 Any observable may be computed by sampling from the POVM distribution using

-where $O_\a = \text{Tr}[M_{\a'}O]T^{-1}_{\a\a'}$ is the ''POVM representation'' of an observable $O$.
+where $O_\a = \text{Tr}[M_{\a'}O]T^{-1}_{\a\a'}$ is the POVM representation of an observable $O$.
 We consider systems of $N$ qubits where each qubit is read out individually and thus the POVM elements are product operators $M_\vec{a}=M_{a_1}\otimes\ldots\otimes M_{a_N}$.
-With such a factorized POVM, the overlap matrix $T$ also factorizes, which allows the computation of $O_\a$ to be efficient, given that $O$ is a local observable.
+With such a factorized POVM, the overlap matrix $T$ also factorizes, which allows the computation of $O_\a$ to be efficient, given that $O$ is a local observable, or can be expressed as a sum of few (polynomially many in N), possibly non-local, Pauli strings \cite{Carrasquilla2019}.

 The experimentally most convenient IC measurement scheme consists of single qubit Pauli measurements.
-By randomly selecting the $x$, $y$ or $z$ basis for measuring each qubit in each experimental run, one effectively measures a POVM with 6 possible outcomes per qubit.
+By randomly selecting the $x$, $y$ or $z$ basis for measuring each qubit in each experimental run, one effectively measures a POVM with 6 possible outcomes per qubit (3 bases with 2 outcomes each).
 Unfortunately, this results in an overcomplete POVM, with an overlap matrix $T$ that is not invertible.
-This can easily be remedied by grouping three out of the six outcomes into one, resulting in e.g. This POVM is typically referred to as the Pauli-4 POVM \cite{Carrasquilla2019}.
+This can easily be remedied by grouping three out of the six outcomes into one, resulting in four POVM operators such as e.g. Here $M_3$ now incorporates the 3 $\ket{\sdown}$ outcomes for all axes $x$, $y$ and $z$.
+This POVM is typically referred to as the Pauli-4 POVM \cite{Carrasquilla2019}.
 In this setting, a measurement outcome $\vec{a} = a_1a_2...a_N$ is a string of $N$ single qubit outcomes for an $N$ qubit system, over which the POVM distribution $P(\vec{a}) = P(a_1, a_2, ..., a_N)$ is defined.
 A dataset of size $N_s$ is a set of multiple such outcomes $D = \left\{\vec{a}_1, \vec{a}_2, ..., \vec{a}_{N_s}\right\}$.